 Behavoural safety v cultural factors

-We have to consider application of the principles of behavioural safety in different cultural frameworks, even on one site, especially in economically diverse countries like South Africa and sites where multiple languages are spoken.
+We have to consider application of the principles of behavioural safety in different geo cultural frameworks, even on one site, especially in economically diverse countries like South Africa.

-Some particular employee behaviours are heavily grounded in cultural influences.
-Ignoring these would be at the peril of your health and safety culture.
+Some particular employee behaviours are heavily grounded in geo cultural influences.
+Ignore it these at the peril of your health and safety culture.